meganap/multivis/README.md

 + Very preliminary system for visualizing the same underlying data with different visualization techniques.
 + Parts of this will also be used in [QIIME](http://qiime.org) and the [American Gut Project](http://americangut.org)

-+ Only requirements are a local webserver to serve the pages.
-Start at index.html.

 #Getting Started

 Python is being used solely as an example.